UPDATED JULY 2018

 2. Following pumpout, filling the holding tank with a 50/50 mix of bleach and water works great.
-Fill the tank with this, then pump-out at a shore station--not into the water, as bleach kills just about everything. ( NOTE: To avoid conflict with manufacturer recommendations, add the bleach/ water solution to the tank through the waste pumpout fitting on deck, not through the commode.)
+Fill the tank with this, then pump-out at a shore station–not into the water, as bleach kills just about everything. ( NOTE: To avoid conflict with manufacturer recommendations, add the bleach/ water solution to the tank through the waste pumpout fitting on deck, not through the commode.)

 3. After the tank is empty, add two cups of water softener, available in the laundry department at the grocery store, dissolved in hot water.
 The softener prevents solids from sticking as much to the tank and lines.